Religion in Denmark: Neopaganism

 A neopagan religious group, Forn Siðr — Ásatrú and Vanatrú Association in Denmark, describes itself as a revival of the Norse paganism prevalent in Denmark before Christianization.
 It gained state recognition in November 2003.
 There are about 500 registered heathens (0.01% of the population) adhering to the old Norse beliefs.

 In 2016, the designer Jim Lyngvild established the heathen building Manheim in Korinth on Funen.

+Irreligion

+In 2013, just under 20% of the Danish population identifies as atheist.

 Politics and government

-Politicians in Denmark will not generally be found making use of any religious rhetoric or arguments in their declarations, and this is especially the case for government ministers, with the possible, occasional exception of the Minister for Ecclesiastical Affairs in the course of his or her duties.
-Four of Denmark's prime ministers have identified themselves as atheists.

-The Christian Democrats is the only major political party to regularly employ religious rhetoric and arguments, and they have not been represented in the Folketing since 2001, as they have not been able to acquire the minimum 2% of the votes needed to secure representation.
+Five of Denmark's prime ministers have identified themselves as atheists.

 Danish Constitution

 The Constitution of Denmark contains a number of sections related to religion.